Goto Chapter: Top 1 2 3 4 5 6 7 Bib Ind

 A5* | 18 | 3 | + | | | | + | +

 The above output means that the database provides 42 representations of the Mathieu group M_11, straight line programs for computing generators of representatives of all five classes of maximal subgroups, for computing representatives of the conjugacy classes of elements and of generators of maximally cyclic subgroups, contains no straight line program for applying outer automorphisms (well, in fact M_11 admits no nontrivial outer automorphism), and contains straight line decisions that check a set of generators or a set of group elements for being a set of standard generators.
 Analogously, 18 representations of the alternating group A_5 are available, straight line programs for computing generators of representatives of all three classes of maximal subgroups, and no straight line programs for computing representatives of the conjugacy classes of elements, of generators of maximally cyclic subgroups, and no for computing images under outer automorphisms; straight line decisions for checking the standardization of generators or group elements are available.
+The star * in the first column of the row for A_5 means that some of the available data do not belong to the core part of the database (see Section 4.2-12).

 gap> DisplayAtlasInfo( [ "M11", "A5" ], NrMovedPoints, 11 );